Swetko/cse455-hw2/README.md

     cmake ..
     cmake --build .

+and fix any erros.
 Or alternatively you can create your own project.
 It's fairly simple.
+Or you can use the provided solution for VS2017 in the `vs` folder.

 You can use `./test0`, `test1` to test your previous code as well.
 Also `./test2` is provided which is a sample driver program and does some basic tests and runs most parts of your algorithm.
 If `./test2` runs without errors and produces some panoramic images as well as good matches then it's a good chance that you are about 75% done.